brainhack-proceedings/docs/source/Contributing to the Brainhack Proceeding.md

 [Git](https://git-scm.com/) is a version control tool, widely used by the open-source science community, which allows contributors to track changes and sync work with the master (main) repository.
 [GitHub](https://github.com/) sits on top of git and supports collaborative and distributed working.

 If you're not yet familiar with git, there are lots of great resources to help you git started!
-Some of our favourites include the [git Handbook](https://guides.github.com/introduction/git-handbook/) and the [Software Carpentry](http://swcarpentry.github.io/git-novice/) [introduction to git](http://swcarpentry.github.io/git-novice/.
+Some of our favourites include the [git Handbook](https://guides.github.com/introduction/git-handbook/) and the [Software Carpentry](http://swcarpentry.github.io/git-novice/) [introduction to git](http://swcarpentry.github.io/git-novice/).
 Also, our community is here to help you as necessary.
 Please do not hesitate to reach out with questions and requests for the support!
 We are here to help! ❤️

 ## Writing in markdown
 GitHub has a helpful page on [getting started with writing and formatting on GitHub](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github).
 Most of the writing that you'll do will be in [Markdown](https://daringfireball.net/projects/markdown).
 You can think of Markdown as a few little symbols around your text that will allow GitHub to recognize and format the text.
-For example, you could write words as bold (`**bold**`)`, or in italics (``*italics*`), or as a link (`[link](https://https://youtu.be/dQw4w9WgXcQ)`) to another webpage.
+For example, you could write words as bold (`**bold**`)`, or in italics (`*italics*`), or as a link (`[link](https://https://youtu.be/dQw4w9WgXcQ)`) to another webpage.

 ## [Where to start: wiki, code, and templates](#where_to_start)